kixlab/cs374-spring-2017/internal/20-Accessibility-Internationalization.md

 - Photos

-## Activity: Internalization (1:22, 7 mins)
+## Activity: Internalization
+10 mins

 - high quality translation can be tricky
     - requires native speakers in both languages, plus a bilingual who does the translation, if you outsource.

 ## People's system usage can be affected.
-(1:30, 3 mins)

 - The way people use Twitter between Korean and English users is quite different.
 - Much more content can be entered in 140 Korean characters.
-People use Twitter almost as a short blog post sometimes, whereas in English
+People use Twitter almost as a short blog post sometimes, whereas in English it's mostly links and very brief comments.

-## Other Factors to Consider (1:33, 2 mins)
+## Other Factors to Consider

 - ActiveX in Korea: IE + Windows
 - Browser usage stats

-## Activity: Cultural Comparison (1:35, 3 parts, 16 mins)
+## Activity: Cultural Comparison
+20-25 mins

 ### Hofstede's cultural dimensions theory